 Equally disturbing is the fact that these services will readily admit that most shelters aren’t accessible–whether it be ramp access for a wheelchair or a private space to have an anxiety attack.

 So what about non-governmental agencies?
 There are a few charitable groups filling the housing gap for people with physical or intellectual disabilities (such as L’Arche), but precious little I could find for people with invisible disabilities.

 The autism community has taken note of this gap in services, and Autism Ontario has written a call to action.
 Echoes of the problem that affects everyone in neurodiverse community.

 If you or your child is dyslexic, autistic, has Tourette Syndrome or ADHD (all most of the above, which can happen!), take note:

 Without family or friends, you’re on your own when you’re homeless.

 Long story short: what’s the impact?

-Based on Christine’s experience, it means you’ll have a harder time accessing and using homeless program and services.
+Based on Maddie’s experience, it means you’ll have a harder time accessing and using homeless program and services.
 It means you can’t use the shelter system, and you’ll be forced into even more precarious housing situations or to become dependent on the kindness of friends and strangers.